BEFORE THEY GO

 Because Venice without artists & its art spaces will be a very different Venice.

-In May 2017, I completed the first year of the project.
-These are some of the artists I have met & their stories,, and the words shared here are from the time when I met the artists.
+By the end of 2017, I had photographed and interviewed 55 artists.
+The words I have shared from the artists come from the time we met.
 Venice and the artists’ circumstances continue to evolve, and some of their situations have since changed, with a few having found new studios in Venice and others having moved away.

 When I started photographing & interviewing the artists I didn’t know where I would take the project, but knew I had to leap immediately.
 At first the words I shared were brief, almost on par with captions.
 As the project is progressing, the time I spend with the artists is expanding, evident by how the stories have grown in length.
 However, since I feature this project on Instagram, the words remain concise, for Instagram has a strict word limit – a blessing and a curse.